This post was last updated on March 21, 2022

 BY: DAVID MCCARTY, CPG INDUSTRY EXECUTIVE CONSULTANT

-Why is Excel so popular?
+Why is Excel So Popular?

 Across the board, most business planning is done with Excel.
 In CPG, it is used for many planning functions, from S&OP to FP&A to Sales Performance Management to Trade Promotion.
 For example, a 2020 Promotion Optimization Institute study found that 75% of respondents still used Excel as part of their technology stack to manage and drive trade promotion efficiency.
-It is a reasonable assumption that regardless of your organizational role, you will use an Excel spreadsheet today to do some aspect of your job because it is a familiar tool and one that feels easier and safer than other options.
+It is a reasonable assumption that regardless of your organizational role, you will use an Excel spreadsheet today to do some aspect of your job because it is a familiar tool that feels easier and safer than other options.

 Your organization probably also has specialized point solutions or ERP modules (e.g. TPM) yet Excel continues to dominate most planning activities because it is:

 Easy to use and can be owned by the business.
 Doesn’t require a lot of involvement from IT